 “Sure I do,” I smiled.
 “Don’t you think he’s a nice boy?”

 “Charlie’s nice boy.
 He’s a good big brother,” Molly chirped.

 “Hey,” said Charlie, sticking his head into the room from the kitchen.
 He must have over heard us.

 “Alan won’t be finished up at the church for another hour or so.
 Why don’t you guys go out back and play with Buddy?”
 Marcia suggested.

 “Yeah, that’s a good idea,” Charlie agreed.

 Marcia patted Charlie on the back and gave me a warm smile as we made our way past her.
 We walked through the kitchen and out the back door.
-As soon as we were outside, Buddy, the family Corgi, started nipping at his heals.
-I love dogs and Corgi’s are especially cute so I knelt down and petted him while he licked my face.
+As soon as we were outside, Buddy, the family Corgi, started nipping at his heels.
+I love dogs and Corgis are especially cute, so I knelt down and petted him while he licked my face.